brianedem/power_monitor/README.md

 ## power_poll.py
 This file contains demonstration code showing how a workstation application can pick up data from one or more devices running the server code.

+## analyze.py

+## wheater.py
+This application monitors the heat-pump water heater power usage, tracking its mode from the power readings.
+Changes in mode are reported via ntfy, and energy used in each cycle is tracked.
+Daily energy use is logged to a TBD database